mpdn/skjul/readme.md

 For this, we use
 [Elias gamma coding](https://en.wikipedia.org/wiki/Elias_gamma_coding).
-In gamma coding, we first encode the length of the integer in unary zero bits followed by the integer iteself.
+In gamma coding, we first encode the length of the integer in unary zero bits followed by the length integer itself.

 A downside of this is that it increases the length of the secret, especially for small secrets.
-This is due to how the number of bits in the length itself is comparatively more significant to the number of bits in a short secret than in a long secret.
+This is due to how the number of bits in the length itself is comparatively more significant than it would be for a longer message.

 ### A pinch of noise